 What Is Invoice Factoring?

 Invoice factoring is a debtor financing option that allows you to turn your unpaid invoices into instant cash.
-It is a fast and convenient option, but it’s expensive.
+It is a fast and convenient option, but can be expensive.
+It’s important to understand the cost of borrowing before you commit.

 How Does Invoice Factoring Work?